mishozhghenti/Chess/README.md

     mvn install:install-file -Dfile=libs/userinput.jar -DgroupId=com.whg.userinput  -DartifactId=userinput-engine -Dversion=1.0 -Dpackaging=jar

 # Overview
+This application provides a solution to simulate two players chess game.
+It validates and control the process.
+At the beginning, it asks to select and open the file which contains a game record.
 After that game/simulation will be started and whenever an invalid move occurs or player gets / gives check game will stop.